shaun-russell/expat-nlp/expat/README.md

       # Descriptive metadata for a word.
 Non-operative.

+    # WordGroup should be renamed, because it acts like an OR block.
+One of the items in this Group must be selected.
+Allows more flexible optional word logic
     <wordgroup>
     # The wordgroup element is a container to allow sequences of words (or groups)
     # to be matched.